Esri/calcite-ui-icons/README.md

 ## JavaScript Exports

-The icons are also made avaiable as named ES6 exports.
+The icons are also made available as named ES6 exports.
 This way you can import just the icons you need into your app:

 ```js
 import { arrowLeft16, copyToClipboard32F } from "@esri/calcite-ui-icons";